 Frank Horvat: Please Don’t Smile

 Elegance, dynamics and perfection characterise the photography of Frank Horvat (1928-2020).
 With his unique visual language, he is considered one of the most important photographers of the 20th century.
 Above all, it was his innovative fashion pictures that made him a trend-setter.
-A selection of thirty motifs – taken from the fifties to the seventies – will be presented in Wetzlar from 3rd February until the end of April 2023 and provides convincing insight into the work of the Leica photographer.
+A selection of thirty motifs – taken from the fifties to the seventies – will be presented in Wetzlar from 3rd February until 14 June 2023 and provides convincing insight into the work of the Leica photographer.

 His first fashion picture was published at the beginning of the fifties, and the following decades would see the further development and refinement of his inimitable style.
 Like few others, Horvat managed, early on, to incorporate instances of reportage photography within the context of staged fashion imagery.
 “Without stories to tell, fashion would never have really interested me,” the photographer admitted frankly, during a retrospective of his work.
 The models he photographed were not simply motionless statues presenting luxurious outfits; he preferred to expand their repertoire with dynamic poses, drawing fashion into life-like reality.
 His experiences as a photojournalist were decisive for his unusual style, which stirred up the rather conventional fashion photography of the time.
 In line with the motto of Alexey Brodovitch, the legendary Art Director of Harper's Bazaar, Horvat wanted to surprise: to do so, he took his models out onto the streets of Paris, into the metro, to the race track, and onto the rooftops.
 This resulted in motifs that continue to delight us to this day.
 They are also often reminiscent of film stills, as his multifaceted cultural interests also had a cinematic focus.